 This course is conducted in lecture and tutorial format.
 The lecture will discuss and introduce the required readings, but it will not give a detailed summary of the readings.
 It is therefore essential that you do the required readings before class and come prepared with questions and comments.
 All required readings will be made available as PDFs on Blackboard.
 The lecture will be interactive with room for your questions and discussion.
 The tutorial is an extension of the lecture based on the student's needs and interests.
-The tutorial will also facilitate interactive explorations of our social media habits, relations, and entanglements.
+The tutorial will also facilitate the preparation of the final project proposal.

-In case you have to miss class, please also e-mail me beforehand.
+Physical presence in all lectures and tutorials is a basic requirement for this course.
+Excused absences are generally only permitted with a medical doctor's note or in case of a personal emergency.
+If you have to miss class, please e-mail me beforehand.
 It is your responsibility to obtain notes from your fellow students about the missed sessions.
 There will be no transcript of the lecture or tutorial provided afterwards, so please take notes.